 A warm, welcoming, stylish home theater adorned with four Uttermost Alita pendants.
 They have up and down lighting, so you can see the coves are lit as well as the rest of the room.
 I love the flower-shaped ottoman pair!
 For some reason, this warm scheme makes me think of a coffeehouse.

 If you need any help lighting your media room, feel free to ask us–we’re on social media or you can call 1-866-688-3562!
+You can also sign up for our email newsletters, which are sure to brighten up your inbox.

 Photos from Houzz.
 Photo credits in alt tags.